Digital Addressable Lighting Interface: Technical overview

 A DALI network consists of at least one application controller and bus power supply (which may be built into any of the products) as well as input devices (e.g. sensors and push-buttons), control gear (e.g., electrical ballasts, LED drivers and dimmers) with DALI interfaces.
 Application controllers can control, configure or query each device by means of a bi-directional data exchange.
 Unlike DMX, multiple controllers can co-exist on the bus.
 The DALI protocol permits addressing devices individually, in groups or via broadcast.
 Scenes can be stored in the devices, for recall on an individual, group or broadcast basis.
-Groups and scenes are used to insure simultaneous execution of level changes, since each packet requires about 25 ms - or 1.5 seconds if all 64 addresses were to change level.
+Groups and scenes are used to ensure simultaneous execution of level changes, since each packet requires about 25 ms - or 1.5 seconds if all 64 addresses were to change level.

 Each device is assigned a unique short address between 0 and 63, making up to 64 devices possible in a basic system.
 Address assignment is performed over the bus using a "commissioning" protocol built into the DALI controller, usually after all hardware is installed, or successively as devices are added.
 The Device Address is commonly a LED driver with one or many LEDs sharing the same level.
 A DT6 driver is for single color temperature applications, a DT8 driver is used for CCT color tuning, or RGBWW multi color applications - for example a strip where all the "pixels" have the same color.

 Data is transferred between devices by means of an asynchronous, half-duplex, serial protocol over a two-wire bus with a fixed data transfer rate of 1200 bit/s.
 Collision detection is used to allow multiple transmitters on the bus.

 A single pair of wires comprises the bus used for communication on a DALI network.
 The network can be arranged in bus or star topology, or a combination of these.
 Each device on a DALI network can be addressed individually, unlike DSI and 0–10V devices.
 Consequently, DALI networks typically use fewer wires than DSI or 0–10V systems.